JanetMatsen/protocols/_posts/2015-01-30-ADH-purification-using-liters-of-culture.md

 ## Day before purification
 * Finalize purification plans
 	* Use [this spreadsheet](https://docs.google.com/spreadsheets/d/1oLDPxM6pbjul0TU0kZnZZwuXRpIY0xC7nsihhSPGGJ0/edit#gid=2074177923) as a guide.
 All info should be entered in here upon completion.
+		* Use A280 --> uM conversions found here: https://docs.google.com/spreadsheets/d/1wMYTvu2YntoR3f-yfBMaQvffDbppOh3cMIEnPt8FHBY/edit#gid=0
 	* Previously used or new resin?
 	* Include controls like new resin done in parallel?
 * Prepare the large french press cell